ZVMS Street Medicine:

 In May 2023, we held an eye care clinic at The Landing MN.
 75 guests attended.
 We were able to provide free eye examinations, specialty care, and free eyeglasses.

 In December 2023, we held our second eye care clinic, this time at the expanded space of Christ United Methodist Church.
 167 guests attended.
-105 will receive no-cost prescription eyeglasses.
+105 received no-cost prescription eyeglasses.
+We held a third eye care clinic on June 29, 2024.
+We served a total of 90 guests and ordered glasses for 74 of them.

 Satellite Clinics